FRojas1/TFG/README.md

 ## Citation

-If you use this code or methodology, please cite the Speak & Improve corpus and the thesis author as indicated in `memoria.pdf`.
+If you use this code or methodology, please cite the Speak & Improve corpus and myself, Felipe Rojas as indicated in `memoria.pdf`.

 ## License